Miruro-no-kuon/Miruro/README.md

     - Theater mode
 - Coming Soon
   - Profile page to see your watch list
-  - Profile page to see your continue watching
   - Comment section

 <div style="text-align: left;">